hewison-chris/agora-cl-docs/website/docs/partials/_jwt-guidance-partial.md

 <QuickstartRunExecutionNodeJWTPartial />

-## Configure beacon node
+## Configure Agora node

-Next, we'll configure your beacon node to consume your JWT token so it can form an authenticated HTTP connection with your execution node.
+Next, we'll configure your Agora node to consume your JWT token so it can form an authenticated HTTP connection with your execution node.

 import QuickstartRunBeaconNodePartial from '@site/docs/install/partials/_quickstart-run-beacon-node.md';